bbanting/budgettool/README.md

 - An option would be to use sqlite and have the option to export to csv instead
 - Possible to have no tags on entry?
 - Is changing year necessary if an entry can easily be made with a different year?
-- If there's no active year, how to differentiate ids between years when selecting for edit and delete?
-  - hexadeciaml ids?
 - A master records class; when iterated over, checks most recent years first
   - All records from all years are available but this way there isn't one ginormous file
   - Maybe use UserDict with custom `__iter__` and `__getitem__` methods?